Pieter-Cawood/DeepPID-ML-PID-Controllers/README.md

 ## How the GRU controller works (and why it’s different from PID)

-**Conventional PID** computes the next actuation using fixed (or slowly tuned) gains `Kp, Ki, Kd` around an interpretable structure with anti‑windup and filters.
-It’s great when the plant can be reasonably approximated by first/second‑order dynamics and the operating point doesn’t move too much.
+**Conventional PID** uses fixed/slowly tuned gains `Kp, Ki, Kd` around an interpretable structure with anti‑windup and filters—great when the plant is near first/second order and the operating point doesn’t move much.

 **GRU controller (adaptive & live)** takes a different tack:

 - **State** each tick: `[target ratio, total set‑point, recent measured flows, previous speeds]`
-- **Sequence model**: a GRU processes the recent context to estimate the next speeds in one shot
+- **Sequence model**: a GRU processes the recent context to estimate next speeds in one shot
 - **Hard safety layer**: speeds are **slew‑limited** and **clamped** to `[min, max]`
-- **Online objective** (optimized every few steps):
+- **Online objective** (optimized every few steps): composition, total, smoothness, bound barrier, optional reference
-  - match **composition** (fractions) to target
-  - match **total** output to the requested value
-  - keep **smooth** changes (actuator wellness)
-  - stay inside bounds with a **soft barrier**
-  - optionally track a reference/baseline (e.g., PID suggestion)
-- **Why it helps**: when the plant is nonlinear, coupled, or operating conditions drift, the GRU can “learn” mappings PID would need re‑tuning for.
-You still keep the same safety rails as PID.
+- **Why it helps**: with nonlinear, coupled, or drifting plants, the GRU learns mappings PID would need re‑tuning for—keeping the **same safety rails**.

-You can inspect all loss terms and constraints in `controllers.py` (classes `GRUController`, `MLPController`).
-Everything is implemented to be **stable‑by‑construction**: we never bypass slew/clamp and we bias to baseline allocations when signals are missing or become non‑finite.
+You can inspect all loss terms and constraints in `controllers.py` (`GRUController`, `MLPController`).
+Everything is implemented to be **stable‑by‑construction**: we never bypass slew/clamp and we bias to baseline allocations when signals are missing or non‑finite.

 ---